MJacred/godot-insight/03_godot_4/00_features.md

   * feature might have serious bugs or lack of certain cases (i.e. sub features missing), depending on your concrete needs
 * Hierarchies displayed below do not necessarily reflect 100% actual class inheritance.
 In some cases, like Mid- and Post-processing, it does not represent classes :bookmark:, but rather components :package:.
 * :ghost: deprecated / will be deleted
+* :grey_question: proposed, but not sure if needed

 | Feature                        | Implemented        | Reference (more info)                                                 | Workaround / Alternative                                                             |